WillPPK/amino_fep/README.md

 # amino_fep
 This is a collection of files which I used for my previous FEP calculation.
 A lot of optimisation...

+If you ended up using this pipeline of work, please cite:

+Pipatpolkai, T., Corey, R.A., Proks, P. et al. Evaluating inositol phospholipid interactions with inward rectifier potassium channels and characterising their role in disease.
+Commun Chem 3, 147 (2020). https://doi.org/10.1038/s42004-020-00391-0

 Amino acids CG-FEP guide/tutorial